 The Township does not have any programs for flood preparedness activities.
 Activities in this area include Flood Warning Program, Levee Safety and Dam Safety.
 Since there are no Levees in the Township this activity is not applicable.
 We do receive credit for Dam Safety, however this activity is implemented through the State of New Jersey.
 Credit is available under this item includes developing a flood threat recognition system and if that is implemented a second phase would be to become a Storm Ready Community as designated by the National Weather Service.
 On April 14, 2014 the Township approved the 2014 Severe Storm Plan as an amendment to the 2012 Emergency Operating Plan.
-We have prepared the application to become a Storm Ready Community however the National Weather Service is not accepting new applications because of budget cuts.
+We have submitted the application to become a Storm Ready Community and the National Weather Service has reviewed our application and we anticipate receiving notification of being registered as a Storm Ready Community in the Fall of 2019.

-The Township trains a residents on storm planning and flood protection to the Community Emergency Response Team (CERT) program.
+The Township trains our residents on storm planning and flood protection as part of the Community Emergency Response Team (CERT) program.
 These volunteer residents are then ready to assist the Township and the Office of Emergency Management when there is an emergency declaration.